Category: Innovation in Art

 How Caillebotte saved Impressionism

 The French Impressionists were struggling.
-Their paintings weren’t selling, and Pissarro was becoming exasperated with Monet and Renoir.
+Their paintings weren’t selling, and Pissarro was exasperated with Monet and Renoir.
 He was ready to quit the group when a mysterious letter arrived.